 If you want to ensure a trigger requires one event to meet all rules, you can create a named event and assign it to the rule.
-For more information about named events, see Section 2.2, "Understanding Named Events," on page 13.
+For more information about named events, see Understanding Named Events.

 3.1 Understanding Trigger Operators